Samsung Galaxy S7: Camera

 The Galaxy S7 and S7 edge feature a 12-megapixel (4032×3024) rear-facing camera with "Dual Pixel" image sensor technology for faster autofocus and an f/1.7 aperture lens.

 Slow motion videos are recorded with 720p HD at 240 fps, which is twice the frame rate used on the Galaxy S6 and Note 5.
 For the first time on a Samsung flagship device, slow motion video recording at 240fps is possible.
 The 240 fps footage is encoded in real-time and recorded with audio.
-The footage can be edited with the precluded slow motion video editing software.
+The footage can be edited with the included slow motion video editing software.
 The five-minute time limit for 2160p video has been removed.

 The improved burst shot mode captures twenty full-resolution photos per second up to one hundred photos per row.
 The limit was raised from the thirty photos per sequence at approximately eight photos per second on the S6.

 The camera has been praised for its then excellent low-light performance.

 Still photos can be captured during 1440p (30 fps) and 2160p (30 fps) video recording, while the predecessor could only do so at up to 1080p.
 However, still photos can not be captured during 1080p video recording at 60 frames per second.

 The camera software of the Galaxy S7 has a mode for the manual adjustment of operating parameters, such as exposure, ISO light sensitivity, white balance, and exposure value.
 Parameters can also be set for video recording.
 However, the ISO light sensitivity and exposure settings are locked during video recording.
 In addition, the LED torch can not be toggled during video recording.